 That being said, nutrient-rich foods don’t provide enough of the amino acids needed for the body to naturally produce collagen.
 (But adding them to your recipes can't hurt!)
 Supplementing your diet with ingestible collagen, however, can increase your collagen intake and help to support your wellness goals.

 Ligaments, joints and tendons are all part of the intricate matrix in our body largely consisting of collagen.

 As important as exercise is to our lives, strenuous and continuous exertion can put a strain on our bodies, especially on muscles, joints and ligaments.
-Incorporating ingestible collagen (i.e. hydrolyzed Collagen Peptides) in your diet can help support joint health.**
+Incorporating ingestible collagen (i.e. hydrolyzed collagen) into your diet can help support joint health.**

-Vital Proteins Collagen contains 18 amino acids, including 8 out of 9 essential amino acids.
+Vital Proteins collagen contains 18 amino acids, including 8 out of 9 essential amino acids.
 It is characterized by the predominance of glycine, proline and hydroxyproline, which represent about 50% of the total amino acid content.
 Glycine and proline concentration is 10 to 20 times higher than in other proteins.
 This very specific composition of amino acids, provides Vital Proteins’ collagen with nutritional functional properties that can not be found with other protein sources.
-Vital Proteins Collagen Peptides is easily digested and soluble in cold or hot liquids -- and two scoops a day (the serving size listed on our Collagen Peptides label) is all you need.
-Simply add to your coffee, smoothie or favorite recipe and enjoy!